blockmason/link-workshop-tor/activity3/activity3.md

 { get: [Function: get], post: [Function: post] }
 ```

 Now your `demo` object is configured to use Link with your specific clientId and clientSecret and has `get` and `post` functions.
 From the Link application, the API tab tells us that the `GET /helloWorld` endpoint returns a `message` string object.
 Note - what we actually get back is **a promise**.
-There are various ways we can resolve promises but here we will create an async function wrapper and use the `async/await` syntax:
+There are various ways we can resolve promises as we've done in the past activities, but here we will create an async function wrapper and use the `async/await` syntax:
 ```
 > async function helloWorld() {
     const { message } = await demo.get('/helloWorld');